cosmos/sdk-tutorials/academy/2-main-concepts/events.md

 <HighlightBox type="synopsis">

-Dedicate some time to events in the Cosmos SDK: learn what events are, how events are useful, and how events are implemented in applications.
+Dedicate some time to events in the Cosmos SDK: learn what events are, how they are useful, and how they are implemented in applications.

 Before diving into events, ensure you understand the concepts covered in the following sections: